 Manufacturing technology is a broad topic that can apply to — and benefit — any industrial or manufacturing company.
 While this article detailed some of the most advanced benefits of manufacturing technology, any facility can begin to see these benefits through steps as simple as aftermarket retrofitting of industrial sensors to legacy equipment.

 Some of the industries where manufacturing technology is focused include:

 - Consumer Packaged Goods

 - Tire and Rubber

 ATS is a global leader in services for manufacturers, including cutting-edge manufacturing technology to drive maintenance efficiency improvements, performance advances and more.

-With decades of experience, we remain at the forefront of technology-driven maintenance — including machine health monitoring, sensors, CMMS, reliability engineering and more — to ensure our customers are equipped with the latest advances to increase productivity, improve safety, enhance efficiency, extend equipment life, increase uptime and boost the bottom line.
+With over three decades of experience, we remain at the forefront of technology-driven maintenance — including machine health monitoring, sensors, CMMS, reliability engineering and more — to ensure our customers are equipped with the latest advances to increase productivity, improve safety, enhance efficiency, extend equipment life, increase uptime and boost the bottom line.
 To learn more, contact us today.